tpaschalis/gophersub/README.md

 ## Roadmap
 Since starting the 'project' I've been jotting down my brainstorming, and created a notepad of ideas that I'd like to implement in the future.
-All these ideas are available  [roadmap.md"
+All these ideas are available [roadmap.md](/roadmap.md).
+You're more than welcome to take a look, and propose new ones!

 ## Examples